×

 When a request is created from a patient record within your CIS, an eRequest is automatically sent to the selected pathology provider.
 A paper request form is printed at the same time.
 The paper request form contains a barcode that can be scanned by the pathology provider, and patients can choose to attend a different provider should they wish to do so.

-If you would like to begin using eRequesting, you must first ensure that your practice is using a compatible CIS and that your preferred pathology providers can receive eRequests from their software.
+If you would like to begin using eRequesting, you must first ensure t your practice is using a compatible CIS and that your preferred pathology providers can receive eRequests.
 The next step is to contact your preferred pathology providers to have eRequesting set up between your system and theirs.
 Once the functionality has been switched on, eRequesting happens automatically.

 The Australian Digital Health Agency's Pathology and diagnostic imaging providers uploading to My Health Record webpage contains an up-to-date list of the general practice CISs and providers able to participate in eRequesting.